dboddie-canonical-work/disgorged-docs/the-content-interface.rst

 .. note::

-          See :ref:`Interface management <interface-management>` and :ref:`Supported interfaces <supported-interfaces>` for further details on how interfaces are used.
+          See :ref:`interface-management` and :ref:`supported-interfaces` for further details on how interfaces are used.

 --------------